oeo4b/kriging.js/README.md

 Error and Bayesian Prior
 ------------------------

 Notice the σ<sup>2</sup> (sigma2) and α (alpha) variables, these correspond to the variance parameters of the gaussian process and the prior of the variogram model, respectively.
-A standard normal variance σ<sup>2</sup> error and a diffuse α prior is typically used; a formal mathematical definition of the model is provided below.
+A diffuse α prior is typically used; a formal mathematical definition of the model is provided below.

 Predicting New Values
 ---------------------